opendnssec/opendnssec-manual/wiki/index.md

 - Handle the signing of DNS records, including the regular re-signing needed during normal operations.
 - Handle the generation and management of keys, including key rollover.
-- Seamlessly integrate with external cryptographic hardware such as HSM:s (including USB tokens and smart cards).
+- Seamlessly integrate with external cryptographic hardware such as HSMs (including USB tokens and smart cards).
 - Seamlessly integrate into an existing deployment scenario, without the necessity to overhaul the entire existing infrastructure.

 ### Target group and scope